@CHEWY

 Phase 1 launch

-So we launched it in the obvious places.
+We launched it in the obvious places, Checkout and Manage Autoship.
 I did however introduce the frequency picker in a sheet component with the long term plan of making it reusable in the upper funnel.

 Chapter 4